The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness

 Training the same architecture $\operatorname{D}$ for the same task but in different settings (\emph{i.e.}~with different initialisation, Gaussian noise realisation or patch selection) leads to networks $\operatorname{D}$ with different weights, but consistent denoising performance.
 In turn, these different denoiser realizations yield distinct prior realizations.
-More precisely, assume that we train $Q \in \mathbb{N}$ denoisers $(\operatorname{D}_q)_{1\leq q \leq Q}$ with \eqref{eq:training_loss}, and that the sole difference between these denoisers arises from distinct random realizations influencing their training process.
-These denoisers yield unique monotone operators $(A_q)_{1\leq q\leq Q}$, and plugging $\operatorname{D}_q$ within the PnP algorithms~\eqref{eq:monotone_FB} and \eqref{eq:monotone_PD} returns $\widehat{x}_q$ satisfying \eqref{eq:inclusion_general}.
-This procedure gives us a set of solutions $\operatorname{Sol} = \{\widehat{x}_1, \hdots, \widehat{x}_Q\}$ to each problem \eqref{eq:inv_pb_gen}; in turn, the (pixel-wise) empirical standard deviation of $\operatorname{Sol}$ yields an estimator of the epistemic uncertainty \cite{lahlou2021deup}.
+More precisely, assume that we train $K \in \mathbb{N}$ denoisers $(\operatorname{D}_k)_{1\leq k \leq K}$ with the same training procedure (loss and datasets) and that the sole difference between these denoisers arises from distinct random realizations influencing their training process.
+Intuitively, these denoisers yield unique regularizers $(r_k)_{1\leq k\leq K}$, and plugging $\operatorname{D}_k$ within the PnP Algorithms~\ref{algo:pnp_fb} and \ref{algo:pnp_pd} returns $\widehat{\bm{x}}_k$ satisfying \eqref{eq:minimization}.
+This procedure gives us a set of solutions $\operatorname{Sol} = \{\widehat{\bm{x}}_1, \hdots, \widehat{\bm{x}}_K\}$ to each problem \eqref{eq:inv_pb_gen}.
+In turn, the (pixel-wise) empirical standard deviation of $\operatorname{Sol}$ yields an estimator of the epistemic uncertainty \citep{lahlou2021deup}.